Prediction of dynamical systems from time-delayed measurements with self-intersections: Open questions

 \section{Open questions}

-Below we list some open questions, remaining for a further investigation. \begin{enumerate} \item Does the assertion \ref{it:SSOY2 error bound} of Theorem~\ref{thm:SSOY2} hold with $\theta = 0$?
-This would prove the exact upper bound given in the SSOY prediction error conjecture. \item Are the lower bounds in items (i) and (ii) of the SSOY prediction error conjecture true? \item If we assume measure $\mu$ to be ergodic, is it possible to improve Theorem~\ref{thm:SSOY2} by replacing the upper box-counting dimension of $X$ with the Hausdorff or information dimension of measure $\mu$?
-Note that Theorem~\ref{thm:SSOY1} holds for the Hausdorff dimension, and in the ergodic case also for the information dimension (see \cite{BGS22}). \item Is it possible to construct examples as in Proposition \ref{prop:atomic prevalence} in the class of natural measures for a smooth diffeomorphism? \item What is the regularity of the prediction map $S$ from Theorem \ref{thm:predict_determ}?
+Below we list some open questions, remaining for a further investigation. \begin{enumerate} \item Does assertion~\ref{it:SSOY2 error bound} of Theorem~\ref{thm:SSOY2} hold with $\theta = 0$?
+This would prove the exact upper bound given in the SSOY prediction error conjecture. \item Are the lower bounds in assertions~(i)--(ii) of the SSOY prediction error conjecture true? \item If we assume measure $\mu$ to be ergodic, is it possible to improve Theorem~\ref{thm:SSOY2} by replacing the upper box-counting dimension of $X$ with the Hausdorff or information dimension of measure $\mu$?
+Note that Theorem~\ref{thm:SSOY1} holds for the Hausdorff dimension, and in the ergodic case also for the information dimension (see \cite{BGS22}). \item Is it possible to construct examples like the ones in Proposition~\ref{prop:atomic prevalence} within the class of natural measures on attractors for smooth diffeomorphisms? \item What is the regularity of the prediction map $S$ from Theorem~\ref{thm:predict_determ}?
 In particular, is it (typically) H\"older continuous?
-What is its regularity in the probabilistic setting of Theorem \ref{thm:predict_prob}?
+What is its regularity in the probabilistic setting of Theorem~\ref{thm:predict_prob}?
 Is it pointwise H\"older at almost every point (i.e.~satisfying $\|S(x) - S(y)\| \leq C_x \|x- y\|^\beta$ for $x,y$ from a set of full measure, with $C_x$ depending on $x$)? \item What can be said about the regularity of the inverse map $\phi^{-1}$ in the case when the delay coordinate map $\phi$ is invertible or almost surely invertible?
 Is $\phi^{-1}$ H\"older continuous or pointwise H\"older continuous?

-\item Can we obtain better bounds on the prediction error or stronger regularity properties of the prediction map if we replace the upper box-counting dimension with the Assouad dimension?
-Note that this holds in the context of linear embeddings, see \cite[Chapter~9]{Rob11}.
+\item Can we obtain better bounds on the prediction error or stronger regularity properties of the prediction map if we replace the upper box-counting dimension by the Assouad dimension?
+Note that this holds in the context of linear embeddings, see \cite[Chapter~9]{Rob11} (however, it can be difficult to obtain bounds on the Assouad dimension for particular non-linear examples).

 \end{enumerate}